-Proposed Framework to Use Bioassays to Identify Sources Requiring Further Evaluation
+A Framework to Use Bioassays to Identify Sources Requiring Further Evaluation.
 If bioassay response can be linked with PNECs developed for the protection of human health, such linkage could allow for the use of bioassays as a screening tool to determine whether recycled water has the potential to pose a concern to human health and may warrant further, more refined evaluation.
-The estrogen receptor alpha (ER-α) bioassay provides an example of such a screening framework given that ER-α protocols are well developed, accepted and repeatable (Leusch et al., 2017).
-In addition, PNECs based on mammalian toxicity data have been developed for several of the estrogens that trigger a response in the ER-α bioassay (Caldwell et al., 2010).
-If the bioassay response that corresponds to the PNEC can be identified, then that bioassay response can be used as a monitoring trigger level (MTL) to distinguish between recycled water that is not expected to pose a risk to human health and therefore does not require further evaluation of potential effects associated with the ER-α mode of action.
-The figure below shows an example of the derivation of such a MTL based on the PNEC of 3.5 ng/L for 17α -ethinylestradiol (EE2).
-On that figure the concentration corresponding to the PNEC is superimposed on the GeneBLAzer® ER-α bioassay dose-response curve (Mehinto et al., 2018; Denslow et al., unpublished data).
+The estrogen receptor (ER) bioassay provides an example of such a screening framework given that ER bioassay methods are well developed, accepted and repeatable (Leusch et al., 2017).
+In addition, PNECs based on mammalian toxicity data have been developed for several of the estrogens that trigger a response in the ER bioassay (Caldwell et al., 2010).
+If the bioassay response that corresponds to the PNEC can be identified, then that bioassay response can be used as a trigger to distinguish between recycled water that is not expected to pose a risk to human health and therefore does not require further evaluation of potential effects associated with the ER mode of action.
+The Figure below shows an example of the derivation of such a trigger level based on the PNEC of 3.5 ng/L for 17β -ethinylestradiol (EE2).
+On that figure the concentration corresponding to the PNEC is superimposed on the ER bioassay dose-response curve (Mehinto et al., 2018; Denslow et al., unpublished data).
 The PNEC corresponds to approximately the EC50 of the bioassay response, indicating that concentrations of EE2 (or mixtures of other compounds that act by the same mode of action) that lead to bioassay responses of less than about 50% are not expected to pose a risk to human health.
 A bioassay response of greater than about 50% indicates that either EE2 or a combination of other compounds that act by the same mode of action may be present at levels that may pose a risk to human health.
-In such cases, chemical analysis of the recycled water extract is recommended to identify the compound or compounds that are causing the higher than acceptable ER-α bioassay response (see Fig. 7.1).
-It is important to emphasize that this example illustrates the framework for a screening evaluation of only a single mode of action, estrogen receptor alpha response.
-As discussed elsewhere in this Chapter, bioassays evaluating numerous modes of action are in various stages of development and refinement.
+In such cases, further targeted evaluation of recycled water extract is necessary to identify the compound or compounds that are causing the higher than acceptable ER bioassay response (see Figure below).
+It is important to emphasize that this example illustrates the framework for a screening evaluation of only a single mode of action, estrogen receptor response.
+As discussed elsewhere in this section, bioassays evaluating numerous modes of action are in various stages of development and refinement.
 For a recycled water extract to be identified as not requiring further evaluation based on bioanalytical screening tools, similar linkages between bioassay response and human health PNECs need to be established for the other relevant modes of action.
-The Panel recommends that focused pilot studies evaluating the applicability and reliability of the ER-α bioassay screening framework described above be conducted and that other modes of action be added as bioassay methods for those modes of action reach maturity.
+The Panel recommends that focused pilot studies evaluating the applicability and reliability of the ER bioassay screening framework described above be conducted and that other modes of action be added as bioassay methods as those modes of action reach maturity.